-- Waipu Lagoons features unique saline wetlands and diverse habitats, supporting endangered bird species like the Australasian bittern and grey teal.
+- Waipu Lagoons showcases rare coastal wetlands and diverse habitats, providing a sanctuary for endangered birds like the Australasian bittern.

-- The area is managed by the New Plymouth District Council as a Local Purpose Reserve, emphasizing conservation and ecological integrity.
+- The area is managed by the New Plymouth District Council as a Local Purpose Reserve, prioritizing conservation and ecological health.

 Location and Context